 - Z: "1.0*sin(0.4*t)"

 Live Parts uses the exprtk expression library.
 To define Force values as expressions, enclose the expression text in quotes.
 Otherwise, Live Parts expects Force values to be in the form of numbers.

-- Follow the steps as outlined in our Defining a Force page.
+- Follow the steps as outlined in our Defining forces page.

 - During Step 3 in the Axis Method or Step 5 of the Sketched Entity method, instead of entering a value for the Force, enter an expression using the guidelines above.

-While dynamic Forces can be pre-defined in your Live Parts model within SOLIDWORKS, you can adjust the Forces dynamically during the Live Parts growth process by checking the Force Override box and using the corresponding sliders in the Controls Toolbar while in Advanced Mode in Live Parts.
-For more information, please visit the Controls Toolbar: Advanced Mode article.
+While dynamic Forces can be pre-defined in your Live Parts model within SOLIDWORKS, you can also adjust the Forces in real-time during the Live Parts growth process in one of several ways after selecting the relevant Force ID from the force tree ("Select Force ID") in the advanced controls window.

 - You can click and drag the Force Multiplier slider bar in the advanced controls window to simply multiply the gravity forces pre-defined using the SOLIDWORKS Add-in.